jac2130/causal-belief-catcher/README.md

 To test that everything works, open a python shell and type:

    from causal_parser import *

-#if you want to try out the Stanford corenlp tools, type:
+If you want to try out the Stanford corenlp tools, type:

    parse_dict= eval(corenlp.parse("Hi there!"))        #which will return a dictionary that contains the Stanford dependencies,
 	    			   		       #coreferences, syntactic parsetree etc.

-#If you also want to get a feel for frame-net semantic labels, type:
+If you also want to get a feel for frame-net semantic labels, type:

+   run_semaphore()

-run_semaphore()                                                 #This takes a file of sentences (one for each line) and produces an xml file
-								#containing frame-net semantic labels and relations.
+This takes a file of sentences (one for each line) and produces an xml file containing frame-net semantic labels and relations.
-								#The file that is used for this demonstration is the following:
+The file that is used for this demonstration is the following:
-								# "Semaphore-master/semafor-semantic-parser/samples/sample.txt"
+					      "Semaphore-master/semafor-semantic-parser/samples/sample.txt"

-								#You can, of course, change the file!
+You can, of course, change the file!

-#next, to get both the Stanford core tools and the semaphore output together into one convenient python dictionary, run:
+Next, to get both the Stanford core tools and the semaphore output together into one convenient python dictionary, run:

+      nlp_core=import_semaphore()

-nlp_core=import_semaphore()	     	       	   	     	#Now, you have a dictionary for each sentence, containing a host of useful
-								#information that can be made useful for machine understanding of natural
+Now, you have a dictionary for each sentence, containing a host of useful information that can be made useful for machine understanding of natural language.
-								#languag.

-nlp_core[0].keys()         #These are the dictionary keys for sentence 0.

-#Let us add the dependency trees and the framenet graphs:

-append_dependency_trees(nlp_core)

-append_FN_graphs(nlp_core)
+     nlp_core[0].keys()

-#To visualize these graphs (the '0' in 'nlp_core[0]' is the index for the first sentence):
+These are the dictionary keys for sentence 0, including frame relationships and dependency trees.
+To visualize these graphs (the '0' in 'nlp_core[0]' is the index for the first sentence):

       import networkx as nx

       import matplotlib.pyplot as plt

-#The dependency tree:
+The dependency tree:

     nx.draw(nlp_core[0]['dependency-tree'])

     plt.show()

-#The frame-relational graph:
+The frame-relational graph:

     nx.draw(nlp_core[0]['FN-tree'])

     plt.show()

+The syntactic tree:

+    import nltk

+    tree=nltk.ParentedTree(nlp_core[0]['parsetree'])

+    tree.draw()

-#If, like me, you are interested in causal assertions, type:
+If, like me, you are interested in causal assertions, type:

     append_cause_relation_effects(nlp_core)

-#and then:
+and then to view the causal assertions, type:

     print_causal_arcs(nlp_core)